kodecocodes/english-style-guide/README.md

 **colons**
 The first letter of a *complete sentence* following a colon should be capitalized.
 So both of the following examples are correct:
-* There's one thing you should know: thing a and thing b.
+* There's one thing you should know: thing.
 * There's one thing you should know: Never lick a frozen signpost.

 **commas**